Congratulations James and Brianna! They were amazing,

 I first met them, along with Brianna’s mother, Tina, back in February.
 After 4 wonderful years together they were looking for a lighthearted, short and sweet ceremony that included their daughter and was fun for their guests.

 They’d already decided they’d be married outdoors by the pond at the Hawk Hollow Golf Course in Bath.
-Who can blame them, just look at all that green!

 The rehearsal was a little tricky because none of the chairs had been set up and we had no idea where, exactly, we’d be standing.
 However, the staff knew that the two trees would make a lovely backdrop on each side of the ceremony space and when we arrived on the wedding day everything was perfect!